-County Offices, Courts and the Landfill will be closed on Monday, September 7 in observance of the Labor Day Holiday.
-Critical services at Larimer County will not be disrupted by this closure.
+Larimer County Offices, Courts, District Attorney, and Landfill are closed on May 29, 2017 in observance of the Memorial Day Holiday.
+Critical services at Larimer County are not disrupted by closures.

-New subdivisions already have soil reports done at development and are flagged to whether engineered footings and foundations are required.
-These new requirements apply to old subdivisions, means and bounds parcels, and 35 acre subdivisions or tracts that are in area "C".
-If their soils report indicated that foundations can be poured on conventional spread footings, then the county's minimum footings standards may be used and engineered foundation not required.
-Otherwise, Engineered footings and foundations will be required.
+New subdivisions already have soil reports done at the development stage, and are flagged as to whether engineered footings and foundations are required.
+These prescriptive requirements apply to older subdivisions, metes and bounds parcels, and 35-acre subdivisions or tracts in area "C".
+If their soils report indicated that foundations can be poured on conventional spread footings, then the county's minimum footings standards may be used and engineered foundation designs are not required.
+Otherwise, engineered footings and foundations will be required.

-Other Colorado Registered Engineered Foundation Requirements:
+Other Colorado Registered Engineered foundation requirements include: